 This plan was prepared by the Delaware County Planning Commission in conjunction with the Delaware County Regional Water Quality Control Authority in 2004.
 This purpose of this plan was to evaluate alternatives to address the needs of infrastructure.
 Recommended alternatives for public sewer facilities, planning alternatives, institutional alternatives and alternatives by municipality were provided.
-They include alternatives to address the condition of the existing public infrastructure, alternatives to develop infrastructure to serve growth areas, alternatives to coordinate land use and sewage facilities planning, technical and economic alternatives to address the condition of existing public infrastructure and technical and economic evaluation of alternatives to develop infrastructure to serve growth areas.
+They include alternatives to address the condition of the existing public infrastructure, alternatives to develop infrastructure to serve growth areas, alternatives to address the condition of existing public infrastructure and technical and economic evaluation of alternatives to develop infrastructure to serve growth areas.